luki501/ai-smile/README.md

 -   **Symptom CRUD:** Full create, read, update, and delete operations for symptom entries.
 -   **Chronological Sorting:** Symptoms are displayed in a timeline, from newest to oldest.
 -   **Data Filtering:** Filter symptoms by date range, symptom type, and body part.
+-   **AI-Powered Reports:** Generate intelligent symptom analysis reports for weekly, monthly, or quarterly periods with trend analysis and comparisons.
 -   **Responsive Web App:** A fully functional web application accessible from any modern browser.

 ### Future Features (Post-MVP)